DmirtyUsov/rsschool-cv/cv.md

 ___

 ## Summary
 As an analyst in the retail industry, I often use programming to extract, transform, and load data.
-I am passionate about coding.
-So I want to shift my career to software engineer with a focus on web development.
-More specifically, create applications using Angular framework.
+At some point, I become passionate about coding.

+So I intend to shift my career to software engineer with a focus on web development.
+More specifically, create applications using the Angular framework.

 To achieve my goal, I start taking Javascript/Front-end Mentoring Program at RS School (as of October 2022).